sagemath/sage/src/doc/en/developer/git_basic.rst

         """
         return fibonacci(i-1) * fibonacci(i-2)

-This is clearly wrong; Two developers, namely Alice and Bob, decide to fix it.
+This is clearly wrong.
+Two developers, namely Alice and Bob, decide to fix it.
 Bob corrected the seed values:

 ..
 CODE-BLOCK:: python